flyteorg/flyte/docs/index.md

 ## Learn Flyte

-The following guides will take you through Flyte, whether you want to write workflows, deploy the Flyte platform to your K8s cluster, or extend and contribute its architecture and design.
+The following guides will take you through Flyte, whether you want to write workflows, deploy the Flyte platform to your Kubernetes cluster, or extend and contribute its architecture and design.
 You can also access the {ref}`docs pages by tag <tagoverview>`.